grammyjs/website/site/docs/resources/faq.md

 You probably tried to send a message to a user and then you ran into this issue.

-When a user blocks your bot, you are no able to send messages to them or interact with them in any other way (except if your bot was invited to a group chat where the user is a member).
+When a user blocks your bot, you are not able to send messages to them or interact with them in any other way (except if your bot was invited to a group chat where the user is a member).
 Telegram does this to protect their users.
 You cannot do anything about it.